 TAKE IN TURNS TO POT YOUR BALLS Each player or team continues to shoot at their colour until all the balls are pot leaving the black eight ball.
 The first to pot the eight ball wins.

-With two world championships under his belt Mick gave us his top tips to sharpen up your eight ball skills.
+Mick gave us his top tips to sharpen up your eight-ball skills with two world championships under his belt.

 - Keep your head & body still whilst aiming at the ball.